PureGymGroup/Puregym.Recruitment/ReadMe.md

 ## Our Recruitment Process
 Our interview process consists of number of stages.
 After the initial CV review we arrange a 30 minute call to talk about the role and for us to learn more about your skills.

 For most roles the next stage is a [coding exercise](BasketTest.md) with a set of scenarios.
-This is a chance for you to demonstrate design patterns, problem solving approach and code testing to solve a real-world problem.
+This is a chance for you to demonstrate design patterns, problem solving and testing to solve a real-world problem.

 Finally, there is an interview and a chance for you to come see our office, meet our developers and talk over your CV and approach to the coding exercise.